winitzki/scall/tutorial/programming_dhall.md

 "/bin/bash"
 ```

+But one cannot read an external resource as a string and then use that string as a URL or file path for another import.

-It is possible to read the _path_ to the imported resource as a value, using the syntax `as Location`.
+Instead, it is possible to read the _path_ to an imported resource as a value of a special type.
-For example:
+The syntax `as Location` enables that option:

 ```dhall
 ⊢ env:SHELL as Location